OSGeo/gdal/doc/source/development/building_from_source.rst

     Path to a shared or static library file.

+.. option:: EXPAT_USE_STATIC_LIBS=ON/OFF

+    .. versionadded:: 3.7.1

+    Must be set to ON when linking against a static build of Expat.

 .. option:: GDAL_USE_EXPAT=ON/OFF

     Control whether to use EXPAT.
 Defaults to ON when EXPAT is found.